MultiverseLearningProducts/swe/src/mod2/wk1/day1.md

 | \|\|     | Check if statement1 OR statement2 is true   | if (age <=5 \|\| age >= 65) |
 | !        | Check if a statment is NOT true             | if (!age)                   |

-Perhaps the NOT operator here could do with some more explanation:
+Perhaps the NOT operator here could do with some more explanation.
+The NOT operator returns true if the value is false or false if the value is true.

 ```javascript
 let x = false;